 Why Are Phthalates Used in Skin Care?

-Phthalates are used for a lot of different reasons in skincare and makeup.
+Phthalates are used in skincare and makeup for a lot of different reasons.
 Here are just a few of them:

 Phthalates are used as preservatives - When used in skin care phthalates can make products last much longer than they would without them.

-Phthalates make color last longer - Phthalates also help preserve the color in cosmetics as well which is why you need to look out for them in makeup.
+Phthalates make color last longer - Phthalates also help preserve the color in cosmetics, which is why you need to look out for them in makeup.

-Phthalates make fragrances last longer - Fragrances frequently have phthalates in them because they make them last longer.
+Phthalates make fragrances last longer - Fragrances frequently have phthalates in them because they make the scent last longer.

-Phthalates make products less stiff - It seems counterintuitive to think that something that makes products stronger can also make them less stiff, but it’s true!
-It’s one of the main reasons they’re used in hairspray.
-Without phthalates, hairspray would be so stiff your hair wouldn’t move.
+Phthalates make products less stiff - Because it can allow certain products to be more flexible, this is one of the main reasons they’re used in hairspray.
+Without phthalates, many hairsprays would be so stiff, your hair wouldn’t move.